tsuereth/example-devcontainer-vcpkg-crosscompile/README.md

 ![vcpkg logo](README-images/vcpkg-logo.png) ![cmake logo](README-images/cmake-logo.png)

-* **vcpkg and CMake** are used to download and configure the project's external code dependencies.
+**vcpkg and CMake** are used to download and configure the project's external code dependencies.

 External library re-use is important when developing applications, to accelerate common patterns and to correctly integrate external services.
 But fans of modern dev package managers, like C#'s NuGet and Node.js's NPM, may be surprised that there's no *de facto* equivalent for C and C++; there are multiple community-supported options, each with their own strengths and weaknesses.

 This example leverages the combination of [vcpkg](https://vcpkg.io/), which retrieves software packages from a "ports" repository, and [CMake](https://cmake.org/), which describes how those packages are built from source.
-This source-based dependency approach is helpful when cross-compiling, and both tools are expected to receive ongoing support (such as library updates and language specification maintenance) due to their industry sponsorship and widespread adoption.
+This source-based dependency approach is helpful when cross-compiling.
+And this package management option is expected to be well-supported into the future, due to these tools' industry sponsorship and widespread adoption.

 ![mingw-w64 logo](README-images/mingw-w64-logo.png) ![musl logo](README-images/musl-logo.png)